 - Moldy grains

-- Report Generation – The trained AI model will generate a classification report following the Ministry of Agriculture’s standards.
+- Report Generation – The web server’s backend will generate a classification report following the Ministry of Agriculture’s standards.

 [References]